JonJagger/cyber-dojo/readme.txt

   For example: cyberdojo/test/cyberdojo/languages/Lisp
 Create a manifest.json file in this directory.
   For example: cyberdojo/test/cyberdojo/languages/Lisp/manifest.json
+Note the above are
+  cyberdojo/languages
+and not
+  cyberdojo/test/cyberdojo/languages
 Each manifest.json file contains an ruby object in JSON format
 Example: the one for Java looks like this:
 <quote>